Assessments & Valuations

 Assessors are required by Massachusetts law to value all real and personal property within their community.
 They value every property, from single-family residences to the largest of commercial and industrial enterprises.
 They may perform this work with their own staff or they may hire a professional appraisal firm.
 Increasingly Assessors use computer software as a tool to maintain values and assist with the multitude of calculations required in their work.

-Every three years Assessors must submit these values to the state Department of Revenue for certification.
+Every five years Assessors must submit these values to the state Department of Revenue for certification.
 Assessors must also maintain values in the years between certifications.
 This is done so that each property taxpayer in the community pays his or her fair share of the cost of local government - no more or less - in proportion to the amount of money the property is worth.

 Assessors also have a responsibility for the motor vehicle excise tax bills originated by the State Registry of Motor Vehicles.
 They update the bills to reflect recent changes and then pass them on to the municipal Collector for distribution.
 Assessors grant abatements and answer any questions regarding excise tax bills.